ephraimm-zm/alu_regex-data-extraction-ephraimm-zm/README.md

 - Credit card numbers
 - Currency amounts

-The project is designed as part of the **ALU Regex Data Extraction Assignment** for Junior Full Stack Developers.
+The project is designed as part of the **ALU Regex Data Extraction Assignment** in the Software Engineering program at ALU.
 The regex patterns handle common edge cases, such as emails with subdomains, URLs with query strings, phone numbers with country codes, credit card numbers in multiple formats, and currency amounts with commas, decimals, and negatives.

 ---